sourcegraph/checkup/README.md

 ### Setting up FS storage

-Basically you need to set the storage provider to fs in checkup.json
+Basically you need to set the storage provider to fs in checkup.json, you must provide absolute path for the fs storage

 * Example of fs storage checkup.json
 ```json